joelchin/ccicuh/index.md

 # Christians in CUH

 We are a group of Christians working at **Cambridge University Hospitals**.
-We meet regularly for prayer, worship, Bible study, and fellowship.
+We meet regularly for prayer, worship, Bible reading, and fellowship.

 ---